-We have noted to the Law Society that their role as an Approved Regulator is elective, if they wished to save these costs they could step back from Approved Status until such time as they were ready to launch.
+Law Society have noted their concern at this levy in their consultation responses.
+However, we have consistently noted to the Law Society that their role as an Approved Regulator is elective, if they wished to save these costs they could step back from Approved Status until such time as they were ready to launch.
 This is therefore a cost they chose to take on.
+Indeed, the LSS engagement on the Approved Regulator budget is an example of the annual work which comes around in relation to this (taking executive and board time).